nerdypengu/appointment-app-laravel/README.md

 If Login not possible, please reregister

 <h2>Important Notice</h2>
-For Sending email to user featuree,
+For Sending email to user feature,
 You need to create app password for your gmail and use that password in your project env  MAIL_PASSWORD.
 For creating app password you check this video : https://www.youtube.com/watch?v=J4CtP1MBtOE

-There are still some bug here and there, please forgive me.
-I will bash those bugs later on.
+<p>There are still some bug here and there, please forgive me.
+I will bash those bugs later on. </p>